ddev/ddev-contrib/docker-compose-services/elastichq/README.md

 ## Requirements

 Elastic HQ requires that there is a container within the project that has a working instance of Elasticsearch running for it to connect to.
+This is based on the [docker-compose recipe for elasticsearch in ddev-contrib](../elasticsearch).

 ## Configuration

-If your Elasticsearch server is not available on `http://elasticsearch:9200`, then you need to edit `docker-compose.elastichq.yaml` and edit the following environment variable:
+If your Elasticsearch server is not available inside the web container at `http://elasticsearch:9200`, then you need to edit `docker-compose.elastichq.yaml` and edit the following environment variable:

 * Change `HQ_DEFAULT_URL` to the url your Elasticsearch server is available at.